libp2p/js-libp2p/src/peer-store/README.md

 Several libp2p subsystems will perform operations, which will gather relevant information about peers.
 Some operations might not have this as an end goal, but can also gather important data.

-In a libp2p node life, it will discover peers the existance of peers through its discovery protocols.
-In a typical discovery protocol, an address of the peer is discovered combined with its peer id.
+In a libp2p node's life, it will discover peers through its discovery protocols.
+In a typical discovery protocol, addresses of the peer are discovered along with its peer id.
 Once this happens, the `PeerStore` should collect this information for future (or immediate) usage by other subsystems.
 When the information is stored, the `PeerStore` should inform interested parties of the peer discovered (`peer` event).

 Taking into account a different scenario, a peer might perform/receive a dial request to/from a unkwown peer.
 In such a scenario, the `PeerStore` must store the peer's multiaddr once a connection is established.

 (NOTE: this should be removed later)
 (currently we silently put it to the peerStore, without emitting events, as this logic exists in the `onConnected` callback from the upgrader.
 This way, we are never emitting the `peer` event when inbound connections happen, or a unkwown peer is dialed.
 Should we differentiate this?)

-After a connection is established with a peer, the Identify Service will act on this connection.
-A stream is created and peers exchange their information (listenMuldiaddrs and running protocols).
-Once this information is obtained, the PeerStore can collect the new data.
-In this specific case, we have a guarantee that this data is complete and updated, so the data stored in the PeerStore should be replaced (older and outdated data should disappear).
-However, if the recorded `multiaddrs` or `protocols` have changed, interested parties must be informed via `change:multiaddrs` or `change:protocols` events.
+After a connection is established with a peer, the Identify protocol will run automatically.
+A stream is created and peers exchange their information (Multiaddrs, running protocols and their public key).
+Once this information is obtained, it should be added to the PeerStore.
+In this specific case, as we are speaking to the source of truth, we should ensure the PeerStore is prioritizing these records.
+If the recorded `multiaddrs` or `protocols` have changed, interested parties must be informed via the `change:multiaddrs` or `change:protocols` events respectively.

-In the background, the Identify Service is also waiting for new protocols to be started by the peer.
-If a new protocol is started, the `identify-push` message is sent to all the connected peers, so that their PeerStore can be updated with the new protocol and relevant parties are noticed.
-As the `identify-push` also sends complete and updated information, the data in the PeerStore is replaced.
+In the background, the Identify Service is also waiting for protocol change notifications of peers via the IdentifyPush protocol.
+Peers may leverage the `identify-push` message to communicate protocol changes to all connected peers, so that their PeerStore can be updated with the updated protocols.
+As the `identify-push` also sends complete and updated information, the data in the PeerStore can be replaced.

+While it is currently not supported in js-libp2p, future iterations may also support the [IdentifyDelta protocol](https://github.com/libp2p/specs/pull/176).

-On different context, it is also possible to gather relevant information for the peers.
-For instance, in `dht` operations, nodes can exchanges data of peers they know as part of the `dht` operation.
-In this case, we can get information from a peer that we already know.
-As a consequence, the `PeerStore` should act accordingly and not replace the data it owns, but just try to merge it the discovered data is new.
-For example, discovered a new address of a peer.
+It is also possible to gather relevant information for peers from other protocols / subsystems.
+For instance, in `DHT` operations, nodes can exchange peer data as part of the `DHT` operation.
+In this case, we can learn additional information about a peer we already know.
+In this scenario the `PeerStore` should not replace the existing data it has, just add it.

 #### Act